joaoestudante/thesis/scripts/readme.md

 # Running the project

 Just do `poetry run python run_thesis_tasks.py` on the root directory (the same place where this readme is located).

+If you aren't using poetry, execute the script according to the method used (directly using python or activating the virtual environment and using python).